Formula Cookbook

 sockets - yes no-op socket that is created as an accesspoint to the service

-name - yes yes a hash with the launchd service name on macOS and/or the systemd service name on Linux
+name - yes yes a hash with the launchd service name on macOS and/or the systemd service name on Linux.
+Homebrew generates a default name for the service file if this is not present

 For services that are kept alive after starting you can use the default run_type: